ktaka-ccmp/usb_debian64/README.md

 ## Boot the system

-Insert the newly created USB to an arbitarary x64 PC or servers and boot it.
+Insert the newly created USB to an arbitarary x64 PC or servers and boot the system from the USB device.

 ### Root Password